Nancy Mitford: Later career

 In August 1962 Palewski was appointed a minister in Georges Pompidou's government, and returned to Paris.
 This did not mean more regular or frequent meetings, and the affair with Mitford continued at arm's length.
 In April 1963 Mitford was in England for the wedding of her cousin Angus Ogilvy to Princess Alexandra.
 A month later she was back for the funeral of her mother, Lady Redesdale, who died on 25 May.
 Mitford's friends were dying, too, "in middle age", she informed her long-time friend Violet Hammersley.
 The premature deaths included that of Evelyn Waugh, who died on 10 April 1966.
 Mitford saw the kindness and humour concealed behind his hostile public image, and said after his death: "What nobody ever remembers about Evelyn is everything with him was jokes.
 Everything".
 Thompson calls their relationship "one of the great literary friendships of the twentieth century".

 Amidst these personal upheavals Mitford continued writing.
-In 1964 she began work on The Sun King, a biography of King Louis XIV.
+In 1964 she began work on The Sun King, a biography of Louis XIV.
 Her publishers decided to issue it as a lavishly illustrated "coffee table" book.
 When it was published in August 1966, among the many tributes to the book was that of President de Gaulle, who recommended it to every member of his cabinet.
 By this time, Mitford's relationship with Palewski had become dormant, and she recognised that the best days would never return.
 Under pressure from her landlords to leave her rue Monsieur apartment—they had raised her rent "exorbitantly"— she decided to leave Paris and buy herself a house in Versailles.